Natterhorn/teamtournament/_pages/tournament-rules new.md

 Teams will be made of 3 players.

 * Teams may not have any duplicate Characters or Crisis Cards
-* Teams may have duplicate Tactics
+* Teams may have duplicate Tactics Cards

 [comment]: # (* Teams may have duplicate Unrestricted Tactics cards)